 Now let’s talk about this gluten-free pumpkin bread.
 It’s likely you have all the ingredients already on hand.

 Instead of white flour, we’ll use almond flour and coconut flour.
 This is such an awesome flour blend because they’re both high in fiber, low in sugar and easily digested — no tummy issues with these.

 A lot gluten-free recipes call for xanthan gum, but you don’t even need it for this yummy pumpkin loaf.

 Instead of refined sugar, we’ll sweeten this healthy pumpkin bread with maple syrup, which is lower on the glycemic scale than regular granulated sugar, so it won’t send you on a sugar crash.
 With coconut oil and spices rounding out the ingredients list, you can whip this gluten-free pumpkin bread up in just minutes with minimal effort.

-This pumpkin bread is good for breakfast, or to serve alongside a cup of coffee or tea.
+This easy pumpkin bread is good for breakfast or to serve alongside a cup of coffee or tea.
 You might find yourself making loaves quite frequently!

 How to Make Gluten-Free Pumpkin Bread

 Let’s talk about how to make this pumpkin loaf.
 First, you’ll want to have some helpful kitchen tools on hand, including a whisk, or fork, and a spatula.
-Also, make sure your oven is preheated to 325 F.
+Also, make sure your oven is preheated to 325 degrees Fahrenheit.